bcgov/data-publication/pages/dsg_naming_describing.md

 https://catalogue.data.gov.bc.ca/dataset?tags=Parcels&tags=Plans
 ```

 The first URL returns datasets having the keyword "Land Ownership"; the second returns datasets having both Parcels and Plans as keywords.
-Note that keywords can actually consistent of multiple words (i.e., they are actually key _phases_), and that having multiple keywords (e.g., **Land** and **Ownership**) will yield different search results than having a keyword (key phrase) that combines them (e.g., **Land Ownership**).
+Note that keywords can actually consistent of multiple words (i.e., they are actually key _phrases_), and that having multiple keywords (e.g., **Land** and **Ownership**) will yield different search results than having a keyword (key phrase) that combines them (e.g., **Land Ownership**).

 The search mechanism used by the Data Catalogue is very literal and case sensitive.
 Hence the keywords Parcel, parcel, parcels, and Parcels are all considered different, even though from a business perspective they should be interchangeable.
 Because of the tag search query used by the Catalogue, described above, it is important that only one of these choices be used, and that the choice be made consistently.